Nemmersdorf massacre: Wartime propaganda

-To many Germans, "Nemmersdorf" became a symbol of war crimes committed by the Red Army and an example of the worst behaviour in Eastern Germany.
-Marion Dönhoff lived in the village of Quittainen (now Kwitany) in western East Prussia, near Preußisch Holland (now Pasłęk) at the time of the reports.
-She wrote in 1962 as post-war co-publisher of Die Zeit:
+To many Germans, ' became a symbol of war crimes committed by the Red Army and an example of the worst behaviour in Eastern Germany.
+Marion Dönhoff lived in the village of Quittainen (now Kwitany) in western East Prussia, near (now Pasłęk) at the time of the reports.
+She wrote in 1962 as post-war co-publisher of ':

 In those years, one was so accustomed to everything that was officially published or reported being lies, that, at first, I took the pictures from Nemmersdorf to be falsified.
 Later, however, it turned out that that was not the case.